Deforestation in Cambodia: Governance and legal framework

 Although the law on protected areas gave a legal foundation to the Ministry of Environment (MOE) to govern protected areas, some areas such as conservation area and protected forest are under the governance of the Forestry Administration, the Ministry of Agriculture, Forestry and Fisheries (MAFF).
 The economic land concession, which is a state land lease to the private sector for agroindustry development, is governed by MOE and MAFF.
 In April 2016, the RGC decided to transfer 18 conservation forests over 2.6 million hectares from MAFF to MOE while 73 ELC were transferred to the authority of MAFF.
 In 2017, the RGC has created a 1.4 million-hectare biodiversity conservation corridor which is the bridge connecting protected areas across the whole country.

 An environmental code has been drafted since 2015 with public consultation from community, NGO and development partners.
 This code strengthens the effectiveness of environmental protection, conservation management, and restored natural resources and biodiversity.
 This law guarantees open access to environmental information and includes guidelines for sustainable resource management and environmental impact assessment for development projects, according to the eleventh draft of the environmental code.
 The law is in draft 11th as of April 2018.

 Reducing Emissions from Deforestation and forest Degradation (REDD+) Program

 RGC adopted the National REDD+ Strategy (NRS) 2017 – 2021.
 This policy established an inter-ministry platform for combating climate change effects through the improvement of natural resources and forest area.
 REDD+ is a program that allows private companies to purchase and protect carbon stocks from developing countries as a part of cooperate social responsibility (CSR) or climate commitments.
 These projects provide funding for protected area management, and provide alternative, sustainable land use options compared to other uses like economic land concessions.
-In 2016, the Walt Disney Corporation purchased carbon credits worth 2.6 million USD from Cambodia.
-Since 2016, Cambodia has received over 11 million USD from carbon credits.
+In 2016, the Walt Disney Corporation purchased carbon credits worth US$2.6 million from Cambodia.
+Since 2016, Cambodia has received over US$11 million from carbon credits.